SD › Kyoto › Best Things To Do

-Best Kyoto Tours
+The Best Kyoto Tours

 The 30 Best Things To Do in Kyoto

 Of Kyoto’s five geisha districts, none is as famous as Gion.
 While geiko (as geisha are called in Kyoto) used to number in the hundreds, today only 250 or so remain, with fewer than 70 in Gion.
 One of the most popular things to do in Kyoto is to gather around Gion’s main street, Hanamikoji Dori, at dusk – in hopes of seeing a geiko or maiko (geisha apprentice) on her way to sing, dance, play the shamisen (three-stringed instrument) and perform other traditional arts at a Gion entertainment house.
-If you want to learn more about the life of a maiko in training, your best bet is to join one of the excellent Gion Walking Night Tours, which will lead you through Gion’s back streets as you learn how to spot a boarding house where maiko live and how to tell maiko and geisha apart.
+If you want to learn more about the life of a maiko in training, your best bet is to do the excellent Gion Evening Food Tour, which will lead you through Gion’s back streets as you learn how to spot a boarding house where maiko live and how to tell maiko and geisha apart.
 In Gion is also Gion Corner, providing a one-hour introduction to Japan’s ancient cultural arts with performances of flower arranging, the tea ceremony, music, dance and bunraku (Japanese puppetry).

 It’s not one of Kyoto’s most famous temples, but Chionin’s convenient location on the north edge of Maruyama Park and its remarkable Samnon main gate (one of Japan’s largest) make it a worthwhile quick stop for sightseers.
 On the other hand, for the millions of Japanese who follow the Jodo Shu (Pure Land Sect), this temple devoted to one of country’s most popular Buddhist sects is a magnet.
 Jodo Shu was founded by Honen (1133-1212), a monk who eschewed Buddhist practices of the time as being too aristocratic and too difficult for commoners to follow.
 Instead, he preached that anyone could attain enlightenment simply by chanting Namu Amida Butsu (“I entrust myself to Amida”) repeatedly and mindfully.
 If you have time, pay the small admission fee to stroll through Chionin’s two gardens, one dating from the early Edo Period and the other reconstructed in 1954 with a dry rock garden and a spring-fed pond.
 Its Mieido hall, home to a sacred image of Honen, however, is closed for renovation until 2019.